 When in doubt, just do the right thing!

 * Check your credit score annually to prevent surprises.
 Utility companies and many more have no problem throwing you and your credit score under the bus without giving you a legitimate chance to respond.
 I now have to jump through hoops to ensure that my refinance process does not get derailed.
 I’m probably going to spend another 2 hours calling PG&E, faxing over documents, getting PG&E to remove this oversight, which they said they will and worry what the hell due to this issue.
 A bad mark on your credit score stays for 7 long years if you do not get this fixed!
-You can check your credit score for free nowadays.
 I highly recommend it because of what corporates like PG&E can do to it!
-Just make sure to cancel within 30 days if you don’t want the service afterward.
-The offering above will provide credit monitoring to make sure nobody is messing with your credit.
+Check your Experian credit score today.
+They are the most sourced of the big three.

 * Make no mistake that money and more money drives action.
 Corporations like PG&E and other publicly traded companies have shareholders to report to.
 If they can cut corners to make more money, you better believe someone in that corporation is at least suggesting the proposal, even if lives and people’s finances are at stake.
 CEO Darbee’s $7.34 million compensation in 2010 proves this.
 For the online community, don’t be naive to think that Google isn’t under tremendous pressure to make more and more money with ist $210 billion market cap.
 Due to the law of large numbers, it gets harder to grow.
 They will do as many algorithm updates as possible so they can optimize their profits, unfortunately at the expense of the little guy blogger.